gitlabhq/gitlabhq/doc/development/documentation/index.md

 is configured to be the page URL.
 Therefore, when we change the document location, we need to preserve the old URL as the same Disqus identifier.

-To do that, add to the frontmatter the variable `redirect_from`, using the old URL as value.
+To do that, add to the frontmatter the variable `disqus_identifier`, using the old URL as value.
 For example, let's say I moved the document available under `https://docs.gitlab.com/my-old-location/README.html` to a new location, `https://docs.gitlab.com/my-new-location/index.html`.